 Getting access to one’s credit scores and reports is simple with an easy-to-use interface.

-- Customer service agents are available 7 days/week during normal business hours.
+Customer service agents are available 7 days a week during normal business hours.

 FreeScore does not offer error dispute services.
-They give their customers the “exclusive addresses” to contact the credit bureaus, which are easily found via a Google search.
+Instead, it gives its customers the “exclusive addresses” to contact the credit bureaus, which are easily found via a Google search.

 FreeScore advertises 24/7 monitoring and instantaneous alerts, but customers report that neither is the case and that they did not receive alerts in spite of paying for credit monitoring services.